Daman2461/code-coach/README.md

-# 🏆 Code Coach Mcode - Competitive Programming Assistant
+#  Code Coach Mcode - Competitive Programming Assistant MCP Server

-## 🎯 **What is Code Coach?**
+##  **What is Code Coach?**

 Code Coach is an intelligent Mcode (Model Context Protocol) server that provides **personalized competitive programming coaching** through:

-- 🔥 **Intelligent Roasting** - Analyzes your real coding patterns and roasts you based on actual performance
+-  **Intelligent Roasting** - Analyzes your real coding patterns and roasts you based on actual performance
-- 🎯 **Smart Recommendations** - Suggests problems based on your weaknesses and coding goals
+-  **Smart Recommendations** - Suggests problems based on your weaknesses and coding goals
-- 🏆 **Live Contest Tracking** - Shows upcoming contests across all major platforms
+-  **Live Contest Tracking** - Shows upcoming contests across all major platforms
-- 💾 **Chat Memory** - Remembers your handles across the conversation
+-  **Chat Memory** - Remembers your handles across the conversation

 ## ⚡ **Key Features**